Senior Cat Health Screening: Essential Tests After Age 7

 Arthritis is extremely common but often unrecognized in senior cats.
 Signs include decreased activity, reluctance to jump, and changes in litter box use.

-Pain management options include prescription medications, supplements, acupuncture, and environmental modifications.
+Pain management options include prescription medications like Metacam (meloxicam), supplements, acupuncture, and environmental modifications.
 Work with your vet to develop a comprehensive pain management plan.

 Cost Considerations